planetarium/planet-node/TUTORIAL.md

 ### Execute mutation

-To transfer money through GraphQL, execute the `transferAsset()` mutation. `transferAsset()` requires for the recipient's address and amount, and the sender's private key.
+To transfer tokens through GraphQL, execute the `transferAsset()` mutation. `transferAsset()` asks for the recipient's address, the amount to transfer, and the sender's private key.

 ```graphql
 transferAsset(